 Importantly, the person you name as trustee needn’t be the same person as the guardian you nominate in your will.
 So, you can name one relative to take care of your children, and another person to handle the trust’s financial affairs, allowing you to delegate those roles to the individuals best suited for each.

 How The Law Offices of Bridget Mackay can help you

 The Law Offices of Bridget Mackay is a Petaluma estate planning law firm proudly serving the areas of Petaluma, Novato, San Rafael, and Santa Rosa.
 We offer comprehensive estate planning services for individuals of all ages and income levels.

 In addition to preparing wills, trust agreements, and related estate planning documents such as powers of attorney and advance health care directives, we also offer a Guardian’s Journal for parents of young children.
 The Guardian’s Journal contains information about your family and your child’s health care, day-to-day routines, and social and recreational activities.
 This makes the transition to a guardian as smooth as possible in the event it is needed.

 When you contact us to help with your estate plan, we’ll work closely with you to create a plan that can grow as your family does.
 Once your plan is in place, we’ll meet with you every three years to ensure that it still meets your needs and furthers your goals.

-To attend a free estate planning seminar or to learn more, contact The Law Offices of Bridget Mackay in Petaluma at 707-769-9975 or send us a message through our Contact Us page.
+To learn more about how an estate plan can protect your family sign up for our free educational webinar, or contact The Law Offices of Bridget Mackay in Petaluma at (707) 769-9975.
+You can also send us a message through our Contact Us page.